cap-js/docs/advanced/fiori.md

 Today Fiori can also deal with composite keys with non-UUID types.
 For an entity with such a key, Fiori cannot generate an initial value.
-So when creating a new entry, a pop-up is launched asking the user to provide the key values.
+So when creating a new entry, a pop-up is launched asking the user to provide the immutable key values.

 Is there a way to avoid this popup, but on the other hand keep the structure of the `.texts` entity and table unchanged?